- やさしい日本語

 We will support foreigners so that they can live and work in Japan without any problems, from general life in Japan to work-related matters.

-However, it may be difficult for a single company to create such a support system.
+However, it is often difficult for a single company to create such a support system.

-In such cases, this support can also be outsourced to a "registered support organization."
+In such cases, these assistance can also be entrusted to "Registered Support Organizations".

 Summary: Specified Skills is a type of residence status for foreigners